peleiden/pelutils/README.md

 ## Serialisation

-`UniversalJsonModel` extends `pydantic.BaseModel` with `save`/`load` methods and can serialise attributes that pydantic cannot — numpy arrays, tensors, and arbitrary objects are base64-pickled inline, everything else stays plain, human-readable JSON.
-Long lists are wrapped to the line-length limit instead of one element per line.
+`UniversalJsonModel` is for storing Pydantic models that contain a mixture of ordinary JSON values and Python-specific values.
+Ordinary values remain JSON, so the file structure can be inspected and diffed.
+Values that JSON cannot represent, such as NumPy arrays, tensors, and other Python objects, are stored as base64-encoded pickle payloads.

+The `save()` and `load()` methods support convient file-based workflows.
+`save()` serialises the model to a JSON file, while `load()` reconstructs the model from one.
+Use `to_json_dict()` and `from_json_dict(...)` when the serialized representation belongs inside another structure or is handled by another storage layer.

 ```py
 import numpy as np